Murder of John Hron: Aftermath, public outcry and prosecution

 In court, the 18-year-old boy who was the main person behind the abuse, Daniel Hansson, was sentenced to eight years in prison for murder.
-He was released on 1 January 2001.
+He was released on parole on 1 January 2001.
 Mikael Fjällholm, the 15-year-old, was sentenced to prison (which in Sweden is a rare thing to happen to a convicted teenager).
 The two others, John Billing and one more known only as BM were sentenced to ten and four months in prison for assault and not alerting authorities to the ongoing assault and murder, respectively.

 The case received nationwide attention within Sweden.
-The public was shocked by the news of such violence and a wave of huge anti-racist manifestations took place to honour Hron's memory.
+The public was shocked by the news of such violence and a wave of huge anti-racist demonstrations took place to honour Hron's memory.
 In 1996, Hron posthumously received the inaugural Stig Dagerman Prize for free speech and world peace.

 Hron's grave has since been desecrated several times by neo-Nazis.

 Murderer Daniel Hansson had previously stabbed a man in an earlier crime as a juvenile offender and was a teenage alcoholic, and at least two of the young murderers were suspected of having severe untreated mental instability and violent behaviour in their childhoods.
 Another one of the gang was part of a plot to violently attack a sports event.
 All of them were active neo-Nazis, some of them involved in the violent organization Vitt Ariskt Motstånd (VAM), which translates to "White Aryan Resistance."
 Racist flyers and propaganda were found in their homes.
 During the murder they wore t-shirts with Adolf Hitler and other Nazi prints on and bomber jackets.
 In prison one of them was part in forming the criminal prison gang "Ariska Brödraskapet" (a Swedish version of the "Aryan Brotherhood" but no ties or connections to the US gang has been made officially except inspiration).
 Mikael Fjällholm was later stabbed in the eye with a screwdriver during his prison sentence by another neo-Nazi, damaging him for life.
 Daniel Hansson was sentenced after his release for more crimes, including abusing and beating his then-girlfriend.